Winston's 32nd Annual Learning Symposium was Presented Virtually on Friday, January 28, 2022.

-This session will explore executive functions as they relate to students with ADHD in a school setting.
-First, we will consider and identify each individual participant’s executive function strengths and weaknesses.
-We will then explore the impact of ADHD on executive functions as it relates to classroom participation and production from both the teacher and student perspective.
+This session explores executive functions as they relate to students with ADHD in a school setting.
+First, we considered and identify each individual participant’s executive function strengths and weaknesses.
+We then explored the impact of ADHD on executive functions as it relates to classroom participation and production from both the teacher and student perspective.

 Accommodations-Transition to Higher Education - Dr. Dianne P. Hengst, M.A., Psy.D.
 Executive Director of Student Disability Services at the University of Texas at San Antonio.

-This session will explore those transition issues that exist for students with disabilities when they enter postsecondary education.
-We will briefly cover those regulations that govern disability services in higher education and explore the intersection of a disability service office, the student, and the university community.
-In addition, we will touch upon why students with disabilities are part of the diversity that exists on college campuses today and how we can think creatively to solve barrier issues.
+This session explores those transition issues that exist for students with disabilities when they enter postsecondary education.
+We briefly covered those regulations that govern disability services in higher education and explored the intersection of a disability service office, the student, and the university community.
+In addition, we touched upon why students with disabilities are part of the diversity that exists on college campuses today and how we can think creatively to solve barrier issues.